snowfluke/wagate/README.md

 # WA-GATE

-A very simple typescript whatsapp gateway via expressjs REST API using whatsapp-web.js
+A very simple typescript whatsapp gateway via expressjs REST API using whatsapp-web.js.
+For more process-oriented whatsapp bot without a REST API, you can visit: https://github.com/snowfluke/wajs-bot-boilerplate

 ## Contribution